Filipino on trial for being part of Cambodia scam syndicate says she travelled there for an office job, wanted to return home

 She also said she had previously read on the news or social media about how some people were tortured or had their internal organs removed by the scam group and she did not want to be in that situation.

-De Villar said she had to pay the scam group S$1,000 to S$2,000 if she wanted to return to the Philippines, but she did not have that money.
+De Villar said she had to pay the scam group US$1,000 to US$2,000 if she wanted to return to the Philippines, but she did not have that money.

 De Villar is represented by Mr Chooi and Ms Claire Chong under the Criminal Legal Aid Scheme.